TheTyrannicalOne/World-of-Warcraft/_retail_/Interface/AddOns/GTFO/ReadMe.txt

 * Added Shadowlands spells (world)
 * Added SL spells for Sanctum of Domination
 * Added SL spells for Tazavesh, the Veiled Market

+4.63.2
+* Added Shadowlands spells (world)
+* Added SL spells for Sanctum of Domination

+4.63.3
+* Added Shadowlands spells (world)
+* Added SL spells for Sanctum of Domination

+4.63.4
+* Added Shadowlands spells (world)
+* Added SL spells for Sanctum of Domination
+* Added Burning Crusade spells for Hellfire Ramparts
+* Added Burning Crusade spells for Arcatraz

+4.63.5
+* Added SL spells for Tazavesh, the Veiled Market

+4.63.6
+* Fixed SL spells for Tazavesh, the Veiled Market
+* Added SL spells for Tazavesh, the Veiled Market